Biomarqueurs du Vieillissement : Décryptage Complet pour Mieux Vieillir

 • Adaptogens and nutraceuticals: ashwagandha, rhodiola, ginseng, vitamin D3, omega-3.

-• Medical monitoring: in certain cases, hormone replacement therapy may be discussed, under strict supervision.
+• Medical follow-up: in some cases, hormone replacement therapy may be discussed, under strict supervision.

 5. Heart rate variability (HRV): an indicator of vitality

 Heart rate variability (HRV) measures the variation in time between two heartbeats.
-A healthy heart does not beat mechanically like a clock: it is constantly adapting.
+A healthy heart does not beat mechanically like a clock: it constantly adapts.

-👉 A high HRV is a sign of vitality, resilience and a good balance between the sympathetic (action) and parasympathetic (rest) nervous systems. 👉 Low HRV, on the other hand, often reflects chronic stress, fatigue, or age-related weakening.
+👉 A high HRV is a sign of vitality, resilience and a good balance between the sympathetic (action) and parasympathetic (rest) nervous systems. 👉 A low HRV, on the other hand, often reflects chronic stress, fatigue, or age-related weakening.

 Today, some wearable sensors and smartwatches can track HRV, just like sleep or VO₂max.
-For a more accurate measurement, a laboratory electrocardiogram (ECG) remains the gold standard.
+For a more precise measurement, a laboratory electrocardiogram (ECG) remains the gold standard.

-• Low HRV is associated with an increased risk of cardiovascular disease and accelerated aging [12].
+• A low HRV is associated with an increased risk of cardiovascular disease and accelerated aging [12].

-• High HRV is considered a positive biomarker of longevity [13].
+• A high HRV is considered a positive biomarker of longevity [13].

 How to improve it